callisto-lang/compiler/README.md

 dub build --compiler=ldc
 ```

-Compiling with LDC is required because DMD freezes
+Compiling with LDC is required because DMD freezes.
+If you get `Executable file
+not found`, then run with `--compiler=ldc2` instead.

 The compiler executable will be called `cac`